Precise description of medium-induced emissions: Numerical results

 Lastly, we will also compare our non-eikonal result to the fully eikonal approximation, where all the partons are put on classical paths.
 This is the approximation we used in \cite{Isaksen:2020npj}, where we performed a similar study.
 Here, we put this approximation to the test.

 We evaluate the numerics for the medium parameters $\hat q = 1.5$ GeV$^2/$fm and $L = 2$ fm, and choose two, widely separated initial energies $E=10$ GeV and $E= 100$ GeV as representative test cases.
-The simulated $\Fmed$ at finite $N_c$ is shown in Fig.~\ref{fig:Fmed-finiteNc}, where we have plotted it in the two-dimensional $(\log \frac1z, \log\frac1\theta)$ plane (or Lund plane) for a wide range of splitting fractions and angles.
-In this representation the vacuum spectrum alone, in the soft limit, would correspond to a constant $\propto \alpha_s C_R$.
+The simulated $\Fmed$ at finite $N_c$ is shown in Fig.~\ref{fig:Fmed-finiteNc}, where we have plotted it in the two-dimensional $(\log \frac1z, \log\frac1\theta)$ plane (or Lund plane) for a wide range of splitting fractions and angles.\footnote{Following the high-energy notations, we are using natural logarithms throughout.} In this representation the vacuum spectrum alone, in the soft limit, would correspond to a constant $\propto \alpha_s C_R$.
 Hence, this provides a compact representation of where the medium effects are most pronounced.

 In Fig.~\ref{fig:Fmed-finiteNc} we have also depicted the medium scales related to the transverse momentum scales from splitting, i.e. $|\p|=p_t= \omega \theta \sim (\omega \hat q)^{1/4}$ (thick, red line), and broadening, i.e. $p_t=\omega \theta \sim Q_s=\sqrt{\hat qL}$ (thick, blue line).
 Finally, we also delineate where the formation time $t_{\rm f} = 2 \omega/p_t^2$ becomes equal to the medium length $L$ (thick, green line).
 Clearly, as is most visible for the higher parton energy (Fig~\ref{fig:Fmed-finiteNc}, right), medium effects are occurring at large angles and scale nicely with $Q_s$.
 However, whenever $Q_s \approx (\omega \hat q)^{1/4}$, i.e. for long branching times, we note a net negative effect of medium interactions.
 In this regime, both of these scales also become comparable to the condition on the formation time $t_{\rm f} <L$, or $p_t > \sqrt{2\omega/L}$.
 Note, however, that the full spectrum, i.e. vacuum plus medium, is positive.